 - Orange peel strips, optional

 - In a large saucepan, combine sugar and cornstarch.
-Stir in orange juice until smooth.
-Cook and stir over medium-high heat until thickened and bubbly.
+Gradually stir in orange juice until smooth.
+Bring to a boil; cook and stir for 2 minutes or until thickened.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
-Stir 1/2 cup hot mixture into egg yolks; return all to the pan, stirring constantly.
-Bring to a gentle boil; cook and stir 2 minutes longer.
+Gradually stir 1/2 cup hot mixture into egg yolks; return all to the pan, stirring constantly.
+Bring to a gentle boil; cook and stir for 2 minutes.
 Stir in butter; keep warm.

 Originally published as Orange Meringue Pie in Taste of Home June/July 2003, p53